 Pretty sure I’ve mentioned before how much I love Thai food.
 I love it for a couple of reasons.
-One because its so damn tasty, but also because its fresh and clean food that’s full of veggies and naturally gluten free.
+One because its so damn tasty, but also because its fresh and clean food that’s full of veggies and really healthy.

-I have tried a couple recipes for Pad Thai since my visit to Thailand and I haven’t found one that worked for me until now.
-Its all about the sauce… Ive seen lots of Pad Thai sauce recipes using soy or peanut sauce.
+I have tried a couple recipes for chicken pad thai since my visit to Thailand and I haven’t found one that worked for me until now.
+Its all about the sauce…!
+I’ve seen lots of pad thai sauce recipes using soy or peanut sauce.
 Neither of those cut it for me.
-They just don’t taste like the Pad Thai I had in Thailand.
+They just don’t taste like the pad thai I had in Thailand.
 The sauce in this recipe uses tamarind paste, fish sauce, palm sugar, lime, and garlic chili sauce.
 It meets all the taste requirements of a good Thai dish.
 Sweet, sour, salty, and spicy.

-It tastes pretty dang close to the Pad Thai I got in Thailand.
+It tastes pretty dang close to the chicken pad thai I got in Thailand.

-In Thailand, the Pad Thai I got in the streets and in the restaurants had bean sprouts for veggies only, but I like to eat mine with a lot more veggies than that.
+In Thailand, the pad thai I got in the streets and in the restaurants had bean sprouts and maybe a couple slices of peppers for veggies only, but I like to eat mine with a lot more veggies than that.

 My favorite combo is red peppers and bean sprouts for veggies in this dish, but I have made it before with broccoli and carrots too.
 It just depends on what you feel like.
 Any and all taste great, but I think the crunchy and slightly sweet bean sprouts are a must.
 If you use broccoli, I find that its best to cut the florets quite small.
 And remember, if you add carrots, they need a little longer than most veggies to cook so add them to the wok first and stir fry for a bit before adding the rest of the ingredients.

 Don’t forget to squeeze a fresh lime over your plate and spoon a bit of crunchy peanuts on top before you dig in.